earvonen/poro-mcp/openshift/README.md

 ## Notes

-- The service is optional since the MCP server communicates via stdio
+- The application supports both HTTP endpoints (recommended) and stdio-based MCP communication
+- HTTP endpoints are available on port 8080 and can be accessed via the Service
+- Use the Route manifest to expose HTTP endpoints externally
+- The application requires `stdin: true` and `tty: true` for stdio communication (still supported)
+- Ensure the vLLM server is accessible from the pod (same namespace or proper service)
 - Adjust resource limits in `deployment.yaml` based on your needs
-- The application requires `stdin: true` and `tty: true` for stdio communication
-- Ensure the vLLM server is accessible from the pod (same namespace or proper service)